 A good collaboration platform is there to give structure to your internal communication and help you make sure every important piece of information is properly organized, easily accessible and always available.
-Each and every project has their own dedicated Discussion section that can be used for brainstormings, Q&As, and generally, going deeper into specific topics that are not necessarily related to any individual task.
+Each and every project has its own dedicated Discussion section that can be used for brainstorming, Q&As, and generally, going deeper into specific topics that are not necessarily related to any individual task.

 The same sort of conversation can be done on tasks, and that’s how you make sure important information is not scattered across chats and emails.
 All communication related to a particular activity is exactly where it’s supposed to be - in that particular task.

-ActiveCollab takes a similar approach to files - you’re able to upload them on a project level, or add them in a task or discussion to make them more accessible to relevant stakeholders.
+ActiveCollab takes a similar approach to files - you’re able to upload them on a project level, or add them to a task or discussion to make them more accessible to relevant stakeholders.

 Deliver exceptional client service

 With all these collaboration options, it’s actually a very good idea to also invite your clients to ActiveCollab.
 A centralized platform for all client-related work and communication reduces the noise created by scattered messages which can save you precious time and make your client work a lot easier.

 You’ll finally be able to stop playing the telephone game by sharing real-time progress with your clients and giving them access to all relevant information - what you’re working on and how much you’re left to do.

 There's no need to arrange calls and meetings to discuss every little detail.
 You can give feedback and collaborate directly in ActiveCollab, making the feedback loop much faster and making sure your projects never run late anymore.

 And do you know what the best thing is?
 All clients are free of charge!
 This means that you can potentially end up with hundreds of clients in your workspace and they’re all free.